Viktor-Crettenand/Backorder-Availability-Forecast-Accuracy-Reporting/AQP PA README.md

 ## Authors

-This script was created by Viktor Crettenand (viktor.crettenand@bd.com).
+This script was written by Viktor Crettenand (viktor.crettenand@bd.com).